coralproject/shelf-poc/README.md

 ### 2. Query the dummy data

-1. Build the `relquery` binary by executing `go build` [here](relquery), OR build a Docker image including the binary using the [Makefile](relquery/Makefile).
+1. Build the `shelfquery` binary by executing `go build` [here](shelfquery), OR build a Docker image including the binary using the [Makefile](shelfquery/Makefile).
 Again, you would likely want to change the tags of the docker image to build locally or push up to the docker registry of your choice.
-2. Run `relquery`.
+2. Run `shelfquery`.

 You will now be able to make use of the following endpoints: